 - Non-attendance alone does not qualify a student for a refund.
-Students must initiate, in writing, a course drop or All College Withdrawal form. - Credit course refunds are based on the student's official date of withdrawal as determined by the Registrar's office. - Full refunds are granted for any course cancelled by the college. - Refunds are processed after the end of the refund period according to the table in Figure 3 above.
-Refund checks are mailed to the student's home address on file in the Registrar's office.
-Credit card payments will be refunded to credit cards.
+Students must initiate, in writing, a course drop or All College Withdrawal form; and - Credit course refunds are based on the student's official date of withdrawal as determined by the Registrar's Office; - Full refunds are granted for any course canceled by the college; and - Refunds are processed after the end of the refund period according to the table, Figure 3 in previous page.
+Refund checks are mailed to the student's home address on file in the Registrar's Office.
+Credit card payments will be refunded to credit cards